Dr Marion Karl

 Marion Karl joined the School of Hospitality and Tourism Management as a Senior Lecturer in Tourism Management and Marketing in 2022.
-Before joining the University of Surrey, Marion worked at UQ Business School, The University of Queensland on a Postdoctoral Research Fellowship and as a Lecturer at Ludwig-Maximilians University Munich where she completed her PhD in Economic Geography (summa cum laude) and her Habilitation on the relationship between perceptions of space and spatial behaviour in tourism studies.
+Before joining the University of Surrey, Marion worked at UQ Business School, The University of Queensland on a Postdoctoral Research Fellowship and as a Lecturer at Ludwig-Maximilians University Munich.

 Marion is leading the research theme ‘Visitor experience and destination marketing’ in the Centre for Competitiveness of the Visitor Economy at the School of Hospitality and Tourism Management.
-She serves on the Editorial Board of the Journal of Travel Research and Annals of Tourism Research Empirical Insights and on the Editorial Review Board of Annals of Tourism Research.
+She serves on the Editorial Board of Journal of Travel Research, Annals of Tourism Research and Annals of Tourism Research Empirical Insights.

 Literature reviews serve as cornerstones for advancing the corpus of existing knowledge.
 This article offers an overview of the evolution of destination studies from 2000 to 2020.
 The current study first overviews 20 destination review articles and then applies bibliometric algorithms to determine authorships, popular topics, thematic clusters, and structural variations in 1393 destination studies.
 The bibliometric analysis identifies the seven largest specialties of destination research as destination loyalty, destination image, destination digitalization, destination marketing, destination experience and recommendation, destination governance, and destination resources.
 A framework was developed to illustrate the major topics of interest at the macro, meso, and micro levels.
 The article discusses similarities and contrasts between the findings of the two review methodologies and concludes with a research agenda for destination management scholarship.